Saga-Infographics/Buddhi_tamang/project/README.md

-# Pradip Kumar Chaudhary — Portfolio (Vite + React + Tailwind)
+# Buddhi Tamang — Portfolio (Vite + React + Tailwind)

-This repository is a small portfolio website for Pradip Kumar Chaudhary — actor, playwright, and director — built with Vite, React 18 and Tailwind CSS.
+This repository is a small portfolio website for Buddhi Tamang — actor and theatre practitioner — built with Vite, React 18 and Tailwind CSS.

 The site showcases biography, portfolio items (plays, directing credits and film appearances), media and contact information.
 The project is a lightweight static SPA using client-side routing.